-- \$50,000,000 for achievement of the primary endpoint of a Phase 3 clinical trial for rigosertib IV in higher risk MDS patients (the "MDS IV indication") or mutual agreement of the parties to file for any marketing approval in either the European Union as a whole or in all of the Big Five EU Countries (specified in the agreement as: Germany, United Kingdom, France, Italy and Spain); - \$25,000,000 for the joint decision to proceed with the development of rigosertib for lower risk MDS; and - · \$25,000,000 for each drug approval application filed for indications specified in the arrangement with Baxter.
+- \$50,000,000 for mutual agreement to file for any marketing approval of rigosertib for higher-risk MDS in either the European Union or in all of Germany, United Kingdom, France, Italy and Spain; - \$25,000,000 for the joint decision to proceed with the development of rigosertib for lower-risk MDS; - · \$25,000,000 for each drug approval application filed for indications specified in the agreement; and - up to \$212,500,000 for the marketing approvals of the rigosertib MDS indications specified in the agreement based, in part, on whether an additional Phase 3 trial is required to obtain marketing approval for rigosertib IV in higher-risk MDS patients.

-The Company may also receive up to \$212,500,000 in milestone payments for regulatory approvals of the rigosertib MDS indications specified in the arrangement with Baxter, each of which may be up to and in excess of \$100,000,000.
 The Company is also potentially eligible to receive an additional \$20,000,000 pre-commercial milestone payment related to the timing of regulatory approval of the MDS IV indication in Europe.
-In addition to these pre-commercial milestones, the Company is eligible to receive up to an aggregate of \$250,000,000 in milestone payments based on Baxter's achievement of prespecified threshold levels of annual net sales of rigosertib.
+In addition to these pre-commercial milestones, the Company is eligible to receive up to an aggregate of \$250,000,000 in milestone payments based on Baxter's achievement of pre-specified threshold levels of annual net sales of rigosertib.
 The Company will also be entitled to receive royalties at percentage rates ranging from the low-teens to the low-twenties on net sales of rigosertib by Baxter in the Baxter Territory.

-The agreement with Baxter will remain in effect until the expiration of all applicable royalty terms and satisfaction of all payment obligations in each licensed country, unless terminated earlier due to the uncured material breach or bankruptcy of a party, force majeure, or in the event of a specified commercial failure.
+The agreement with Baxter will remain in effect until the expiration of all applicable royalty terms and satisfaction of all payment obligations in each licensed country, unless terminated earlier in accordance with the terms of the agreement.
+Either party may terminate due to the uncured material breach or bankruptcy of the other party, force majeure, or in the event of a specified commercial failure.
 The Company may terminate the agreement in the event that Baxter brings a challenge against it in relation to the licensed patents.
-Baxter may terminate the agreement without cause commencing after a specified period of time from the execution of the agreement.
+Baxter may terminate the agreement without cause upon 180 days' prior written notice.